Jump to a section:

 New MRR

 New MRR is monthly recurring revenue that is generated from new customers.
 The New MRR metric helps determine if acquiring new customers is financially beneficial or costs more than you think.
-Looking at your New MRR and evaluating it against your total MRR can give you an idea if you need to adjust your budget, so your new customers don’t disrupt your profits.
+Looking at your new MRR and evaluating it against your total MRR can give you an idea of whether you need to adjust your budget so your new customers don’t disrupt your profits.

 New MRR also allows you to see trends in your sales and marketing success.
 If New MRR trends are upward, you know your acquisitions teams are doing something right.